kiedtl/minetest_tor/design.md

   - Electromagnetic projectile.
   - Hovers/flys.
 Scans player.
 - Companion:
+  - Extremely dangerous.
+Intelligent robot companion of the Tor.
   - Broadcast messages (see exoskeleton section):
+    - On spotting:
+        - "Your equipment belonged to a Commander.
+What did you do to him?"
         - "I do not recognize your ID.
-Take me to your commander at once."
+Surrender and take me to your commander at once."
         - "I have been waiting for an eternity.
 I do not know who you are."
+        - "You do not bear the identification of a true Tor Warrior."
+        - "My master was recalled and told to leave us behind.
+You will surrender and bring me to him."
+        - "Every Warrior I ever knew is lying here.
+You will not disturb me."
+    - On death:
+      - "I know my master will return for me."
-    - On death: "My master will return."
+      - "My master will surely return."
-  - Extremely dangerous.
-Robotic companion of the Tor.
+      - "I believe my master will repair me."
+      - "My master will avenge my destruction."
+    - Player needs to feel like a monster after killing it.
+      - On death, maybe the player "splits it open" :P and some wires and control systems are dropped.
+        - Enh.
+Intelligence Cell
+        - Adv.
+Memory Center (2x)
+        - Data Cables
   - Dual-wielding shearguns.
-Low damage (just enough to hurt lava armor a bit) but high fire rate.
+Low damage (just enough to hurt exoskeleton a tiny bit) but high fire rate.
+    - Of course, since it's shearing damage, with no exo (i.e. no shearing protection) it'll have horrifying DPS.
   - Rare, fast, agile, constantly tracking player once sighted.
 Won't automatically track though, and not dispatched by squads.
   - High HP and high armor.
-  - Found near alien remains, moping around and being depressed.
+  - Found moping around alien remains, feeling sad and depressed.
 - Power
   - Graviton-flux Reactor.
 5000kEU.
 Requires 200kEU, if disconnected from
     network without properly powering down or unable to meet demand, will